camunda-community-hub/camunda-process-test-coverage/README.md

 * Visually check gateway **expressions** and transaction borders (**savepoints**) used by your process
 * Calculate and **verify** the nodes (_and_ sequence flow) **coverage** ratio reached by tests methods and classes

-The library integrates with all versions of Camunda BPM from 7.2.0 upwards on Java 1.6, 1.7 and 1.8 using JUnit 4.12.
-Check the current [**travis-ci**](https://travis-ci.org/camunda/camunda-process-test-coverage) build matrix for all the current details.
+The library integrates with

+* all versions of Camunda BPM from 7.2.0 upwards
+* on Java 1.6, 1.7 and 1.8 using JUnit 4.12
+* Check the current [**travis-ci**](https://travis-ci.org/camunda/camunda-process-test-coverage) build matrix for latest details

-## Get started with *3 simple steps*
+## Get started with *3 simple steps*!

 <a href="https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm.extension/camunda-bpm-process-test-coverage"><img src="https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm.extension/camunda-bpm-process-test-coverage/badge.svg" align="right"></img></a>**1.** Add a maven test dependency to your project: